 For many, visualizing a concept is the best way for them to work through the creative process.
 Having a visual representation of their app in terms of design, navigation, and other features turns an otherwise intangible idea into a physical one.
 If you are a visual person, then storyboarding may be the ideal Ideation technique for you.

 Storyboarding allows teams to create a visual story of their application and how it will provide the solutions that their target audiences are searching for.
 During this Ideation method, companies and their app design and development team can create illustrations of the customer journey, different scenarios regarding how they might interact with the app, and even ways in which the app can be scaled to match changes in the company’s products and services or future consumer trends.
+Product discovery tools like Interaction can help teams capture user research and input early feedback directly into storyboards to further refine ideas before development begins.

 Many find it easier to begin the process by identifying a problem statement, such as a particular customer need that the app should address, but a storyboard can address multiple concepts as well.
 Design platforms like Adobe XD, Figma, or Sketch provide all the tools needed to create a storyboard, many of which are free.